zenaton/rfcs/rfc-015-how-engine-works.md

 - Engine: server hosted by Zenaton, orchestrating Decisions and Tasks executions
 - Worker: the computer owned by end user on which tasks are executed
 - Agent: the binary provided by Zenaton and installed on Workers by end-user
-- Task: some code (in PHP, node, go...) describing something to be executed by a Worker
+- Task: some code (in PHP, node, go…) describing something to be executed by a Worker
-- Workflow: some code (in PHP, node, go...) describing an orchestration of Tasks
+- Workflow: some code (in PHP, node, go…) describing an orchestration of Tasks
 - Instance: *virtual* instantiation of a Workflow.
 An Instance is only executed step by step, possibly on different Workers.
 Its state is maintained within Engine.
 - Decision: the action to decide what to do next, given Workflow code and Instance history
-- Decision Executer: the thread (in PHP, node, go...) launched by an Agent and executing a Decision
+- Decision Executer: the thread (in PHP, node, go…) launched by an Agent and executing a Decision
-- Task Executer: the thread (in PHP, node, go...) launched by an Agent and executing a Task
+- Task Executer: the thread (in PHP, node, go…) launched by an Agent and executing a Task

 # Principles